ivozandhuis/typografische-verenigingen/scripts/openarch/README.md

 # Using burgerLinker on data from civil registries from OpenArch

 ## Step 1: Get list of relevant certificates
 A CSV-file is constructed (for instance by hand) with URL's of relevant certificates.
-In the CSV-file there must be a column named 'URL' containing the URL of the relevant certificate on OpenArch.
-In this example three csv-files are available: geboorteaktes.csv, huwelijksaktes.csv and overlijdensakte.csv.
+In the CSV-file there must be a column named 'URL' containing the URL of the relevant certificate on [Open Archives](https://openarch.nl/).
+In this example three csv-files are available: geboorteaktes.csv, huwelijksaktes.csv and overlijdensaktes.csv.

 ## Step 2: Harvest data from OpenArch, using the URL
-Python3 script ```harvestOpenarchRDF.py``` harvests data from the [Open Archives](https://openarch.nl/).
+Python3 script ```harvestOpenarchRDF.py``` harvests data from OpenArch.
 The script reads the CSV-file and resolves the URI with accept-header: text/turtle.
 The result of the harvest is stored in directory "harvested".

 ## Step 3: Harvested data is transformed into civ-format
 Python3 script ```transformOpenarchRDF.py``` uses a SPARQL CONSTRUCT query to transform the data according to the specification to be used in the [burgerLinker](https://github.com/CLARIAH/burgerLinker).
 The result of the transformation is stored in directory "transformed".
-It contains separate files for each URI and a combination of all data in geboorteaktes.ttl, huwelijksaktes.ttl and overlijdensaktes.ttl.
+It contains separate files for each URI and a combination of all data per certificate-type in geboorteaktes.ttl, huwelijksaktes.ttl and overlijdensaktes.ttl.

 ## Step 4: Using burgerLinker to create HDT-files
 Put the burgerLinker.jar in the same directory as the *.py files.